JialongWang1201/mkdbg/README.md

 - `docs/DEVELOPER_GUIDE.md` for maintainer workflow and deeper operations
 - `docs/MKDBG.md` for the repo-aware debug CLI and multi-repo workflow
+- `docs/OVWATCH.md` for the project-facing debug CLI and target adapters
 - `docs/generated/bringup_manifest.md` for the generated bringup phase/stage view
 - `docs/PLATFORM_NARRATIVE.md` for naming and architecture narrative
 - `docs/vm32_design.md` for the VM ISA/runtime design